rya-sge/access-denied/_posts/2025-01-22-machine-learning-security.md

 ----

-## Unmask the DeepFake: Defending Against Generative AI Deception
+## DeepFake: Defending Against Generative AI Deception

 > A **deepfake** is a synthetic media created using artificial intelligence (AI) to manipulate or replicate a person’s likeness, voice, or mannerisms in a highly realistic way.
 The term "deepfake" is derived from the combination of "deep learning," a type of AI that enables the technology, and "fake," indicating the fabricated nature of the content.

-"Hi, this is Jeff, and you are listening to a deepfake of my voice."

-If that sentence made you pause, then it’s done its job.
-It’s an example of how generative AI can convincingly mimic someone’s voice, turning a few seconds of audio into a tool for deception.
 Deepfakes—AI-generated audio, video, or images that convincingly replicate real people—are no longer science fiction.
 They are a growing threat, accessible to anyone with basic technology skills and a phone.

+Audio Deepfake is an example of how generative AI can convincingly mimic someone’s voice, turning a few seconds of audio into a tool for deception.

 #### How DeepFakes Work